FabuTheFool/faheroeffect/README.md

 ## Installation

-cd into the fabriheroeffect folder
+cd into the faheroeffect folder

 ```bash
 cd fabriheroeffect